Now Reading

 Starring: Paul Walker, Tyrese Gibson, Eva Mendes

-Following the events of The Fast And The Furious, Brian O’Conner (Paul Walker, Hours) — now an ex-LAPD cop — is called back to action to bust a dangerous criminal with the help of a former friend and street racer Roman Pearce (Tyrese Gibson, Transformers).
-2 Fast 2 Furious is never really brought up when discussing the franchise as a whole, not even by its core fandom.
-That comes as no surprise because, unlike the most popular entries in the series, this doesn’t have many, if any, note-worthy moments that puts it up there with the more recent movies in the saga.
-Yes, of course we get the introduction of fan-favorites like Tyrese and Ludacris, but not even their charisma can save this from its forgettable villain and plot you’ve seen a thousand times before.
-Sure, it’s still fun to see Paul Walker behind the wheel and join random street races, but it’s sad to say the only memorable aspect of 2 Fast 2 Furious is its ridiculously fun title and nothing else.
+Following the events of The Fast and the Furious, Brian O’Conner (Paul Walker, Hours) – now an ex-LAPD cop – is called back to action to bust a dangerous criminal with the help of a former friend and street racer Roman Pearce (Tyrese Gibson, Transformers).
+2 Fast 2 Furious isn’t talked about when discussing the franchise as a whole, not even by its core fandom.
+That isn’t surprising because this doesn’t have many, if any, note-worthy moments that puts it up there with the more recent movies in the saga.
+We do get the introduction of fan-favorites like Tyrese and Ludacris, but not even their charisma can save this from its forgettable villain you’ve seen a thousand times before.
+It’s fun to see Walker behind the wheel, but the only memorable aspect of 2 Fast 2 Furious is its ridiculously fun title.

 2009